nu-dialogue/D4AC/README.md

 Otherwise, nothing is sent.

-## Send output from dialogue server to external server (for advanced users)
+## Send output from dialogue server to external server (for experts)

 The response from dialog_server can be forwarded to an external server and the results returned to the user.